-- 6.1.1.8.1 The printed results for each case sample and accompanying blank will be included with the analysts' notes.
-Case results are to be recorded in the LIMS system. - The printed reports for the batch and controls will be stored centrally in the lab in which the analysis was performed.
+- 6.1.1.8.1 Case results are to be recorded in the LIMS system. - 6.1.1.8.2 The printed reports for the batch and controls will be stored centrally in the lab in which the analysis was performed.
 A copy of data for controls may be stored electronically in a central location and need not be included in individual case files.
 When necessary, a copy of control printouts can be prepared from the centrally stored document. - 6.1.1.8.3 The data from the run will be stored electronically, and if it is on a computer, will be backed up at least every two months.